PSDI-UK/psdi-data-conversion/doc/conversion_chaining.md

 However, there are many pairs of formats where no direct conversion is possible, and we aim to handle this through chained conversions using multiple converters.
 This presents the problem: How do we determine possible chained conversions?
 And having determined these possible conversions, how do we determine the best one to use?

-To answer this question, it helps to reframe the problem in terms of the mathematical structure known as the "graph", in particular the [directed graph](https://en.wikipedia.org/wiki/Directed_graph) (since there are some cases where conversion is only allowed in one direction), with formats represented as vertices and conversions as edges.
+To answer this question, it helps to reframe the problem in terms of the mathematical structure known as the "graph", in particular the [directed graph](https://en.wikipedia.org/wiki/Directed_graph) (since there are some cases where conversion is only allowed in one direction - an example being the [InChIKey format](https://en.wikipedia.org/wiki/International_Chemical_Identifier#InChIKey), which is a hashed representation and thus can only be converted to, but not from), with formats represented as vertices and conversions as edges.
 Existing packages such as `igraph` allow us to take advantage of pre-existing code to solve problems such as this rather than needing to write our own from scratch.

 The full graph of formats and allowed conversions looks like the following, with black dots representing different formats and different edge colors representing different converters performing each conversion: